davidpatrickrose/au-limitation/README.md

 - `Risks` - A description of specific risks that liability is limited in relation to; and
 - `Exception` (optional) - An exception to the limitation of liability.

-Here is an example of language importing the full limitation of liability.
+Here is an example of language incorporating the full limitation of liability.

 > Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-0.md" target="_blank">limits liability as much as the law allows</a> to Customer for the Services, including liabilities caused by:
 - data loss;